YanaaGupta/ShashankMart-Analysis/README.md

-# ShashankMart Analysis
+# SHAHSANK MART ANALYSIS
-E-commerce Analytics Challenge: Understanding Customer Behavior and Business Performance

-Analysing the data at "ShashankMart,
-An e-commerce platform that sells products across various categories.
+E-commerce Analytics Challenge: Understanding Customer Behavior and Business Performance Analysing the data at "ShashankMart, An e-commerce platform that sells products across various categories.
 The company has been collecting data for the past year and wants to gain actionable insights to improve its business performance.

 # AVAILABLE DATA:
 You have access to three datasets: